V-Fast/BackroomsMod/DEVLOGS.md

 * * *

+# Devlog #8
+You surely have seen it, the first beta released!
+I'm super proud to finally give you the [Beta A0.1.0](https://modrinth.com/mod/backrooms/version/BETA-A0.1.0).
+This will be a small devlog considering I released the Beta, but consider joining the [Support Discord](https://lumaa.brebond.com/support), follow the mod on [Modrinth](https://modrinth.com/mod/backrooms) and star the [GitHub Repository](https://github.com/lumaa-dev/BackroomsMod)!
+And thank you again for all the support throughout the development of the [Beta A0.1.0](https://modrinth.com/mod/backrooms/version/BETA-A0.1.0)!

+* * *

 # Devlog #7 - 13/02/2023
 Happy news I think.
 So, if you read the [last devlog](https://github.com/lumaa-dev/BackroomsMod/blob/main/DEVLOGS.md#devlog-65---05022023) I said thate there would no longer be devlogs in February but hey, good news, there will be.
 Don't asked me why I'm so confused but now you have devlogs coming.